jcampbellcodes/alsa-sweep/README.md

 Note that cross compilation isn't strictly necessary to develop  applications for embedded Linux - another option is to "compile on target", which means you connect to your embedded device over SSH/UART/etc and use `gcc` on the board to compile it there directly.
-This is, in general, leagues simpler than cross-compilation, but for larger codebases the process may be time-prohibitive (one time my poor Beaglebone spent 20+ hours compiling an audio engine) or there might simply not be enough memory on the device, causing `gcc` to error out.
+This is, in general, leagues simpler than cross-compilation, but for larger codebases the process may be time-prohibitive (one time my poor Beaglebone spent 20+ hours compiling OpenSSL and curl) or there might simply not be enough memory on the device, causing `gcc` to error out.
 That's definitely not the case with the toy program in this article, but I wanted to describe how to cross compile anyhow so you can apply this process to work with larger audio applications.
 It may help to learn more about cross compiling [here](https://landley.net/writing/docs/cross-compiling.html).